Beacon Ave S & 15th Ave S Safety Project

 • Pavement repairs

-• Signs and paint where parking already isn’t allowed near intersections to make it easier for travelers see oncoming traffic
+• Signs and paint where parking already isn’t allowed near intersections to make it easier for travelers to see oncoming traffic

 15th Ave S Near Term Safety Improvements map